SreehanAdgopula/SreehanAdgopula/README.md

 - 👋 Hi, I’m @SreehanAdgopula
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning HTML, QBASIC
-- 💞️ I’m looking to collaborate on s
+- 💞️ I’m looking to collaborate on space
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 SreehanAdgopula/SreehanAdgopula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.